Beyond Brontës: The Mayor’s Screen Diversity Programme

 Who can apply?

-We are looking for individuals who have a true passion for working in film and TV, but you are not sure where to start.
+Virtual Production, Animation and Games), but you are not sure where to start.
 You must be aged 19 or over and live in West Yorkshire to apply and not have participated in a Skills Connect programme before.

 University graduates, or people who will soon graduate, are welcome to apply, as are people with transferable skills looking to change their career path at any life stage.
 We are looking for trainees who bring a diverse range of experiences to the group and we actively encourage applicants from groups who are currently underrepresented in the film and television industries.
 Please refer to our FAQs to find out which groups are considered underrepresented.

-• 9th and 10th March
+• 8th, 9th and 10th July

-• 20th and 21st April
+• 19th, 20th and 21st August

 All dates are subject to change – a full schedule will be available at the start of the programme.
 Although the training aims to be comprehensive, training in specific roles and technical skills will be limited due to wide remit.

-Applications received after this date will not be considered.
-If for any reason you need to submit your application by an alternative method or have any other queries, then please contact training@screenyorkshire.co.uk.
-To apply, please complete and submit our online application form via the button below.
+To apply, please complete and submit our online application form here.
 You have the option to record or film your answers to the main questions instead of submitting them in written format.

 Hear from our previous trainees: